Do you dread Networking Events?

 Make sure you understand what you have signed up to.
 Take some time to review the details of the networking event.
 You should know who is running the event and why, whether there will be speakers and what they will be presenting.
 I believe you should also make sure that the speaker topics are of interest to you otherwise you may not be meeting with like-minded people.
-For instance, I have no interest in Accounting or Financial services so I would not be interested in attending events focussed on those subjects.
+For instance, I have no interest in Accounting or Financial services so I would not be interested in attending events focussed on those subjects nor do I provide accounting or bookkeeping services.
 If you are sent an attendee list in advance, make sure you spend some time finding out more about the other attendees (I love Google).
 You may find that you want to connect with a particular person at the event.

 Have you fully prepared?

-Apart from stuffing lots of business cards in your pocket, you also need to think about how you are going to present yourself.
-The whole point of networking is to connect with other people who may be interested in your business services, or who may be able to refer you on to other people and vice versa.
+Apart from collecting lots of business cards, you also need to think about how you are going to present yourself.
+The whole point of networking is to connect with other people who may be interested in your business services, or equally important, building relationships with people who may be able to refer you on to other people and vice versa.
 It’s vital that you are able to convey what you do in a clear and understandable way.
 For some business owners, it can be easy enough, as their business is self-explanatory.